 Richard Waite (Chairperson)

 Richard and his wife Sue have lived on Main Street for twenty years.
 Their two children, Lucy and Angus, flew the nest after going through Thornhill Primary School and McLaren.
 Richard grew up in London, did all sorts of jobs, moved to the Borders in 1987 to run an outdoor centre and has stayed in God’s own country ever since.
 Sue taught at Doune Primary School and Richard is still an independent social worker, the best bit of which, he says, is being involved with the wonderful Lilias Graham Trust on our doorstep.
 Richard and Sue love to spend time in the hills and in boats and kayaks whenever they can.
-Richard was active in the early days of TCT, especially with the paths group and became a trustee in December 2020 and took over as Chair in 2022.
+Richard was active in the early days of TDT, especially with the paths group and became a trustee in December 2020 and took over as Chair in 2022.